anokidev/opencalculator/README.md

 ## Features

-OpenCalc provides numerous features such as 2D graphical calculator that supports 2D shapes and lines.
-OpenCalc also provides 3D graphical calculator that supports 3D shapes and lines (This time with z position property).
+OpenCalculator provides numerous features such as 2D graphical calculator that supports 2D shapes and lines.
+OpenCalculator also provides 3D graphical calculator that supports 3D shapes and lines (This time with z position property).

-OpenCalc also has the ability to collaborate together real-time, share the projects to a lot of platforms, download the project in the form of a single file, and store the projects in the cloud, which requires user authentication system.
+OpenCalculator also has the ability to collaborate together real-time, share the projects to a lot of platforms, download the project in the form of a single file, and store the projects in the cloud, which requires user authentication system.

 ## Scripts